 We welcome you to explore the opportunities available at each of the 114 colleges in the system.
 Use the search function below to find a campus near you.

-Participating California Non-Profit, Private Universities
+Participating California Independent, Non-Profit Universities

-There are 78 private, non-profit colleges and universities in California (member institutions of AICCU).
+There are 78 independent, non-profit colleges and universities in California (member institutions of AICCU).
 As soon as spring 2019, many of these campuses will begin accepting students with an Associate Degree for Transfer once specific requirements have been defined.
 The requirements along with a list of participating schools will be added to this website once approved.

 View the agreement between the California Community Colleges and AICCU here.